taye000/googleOauth/README.md

 A full stack react & node js application showcasing googleOauth sign up/in to the platform using an existing google account.

+Using multer and ejs to upload images to file system and rendering the images.